akitak1290/lox-interpreters/README.md

 If you want to mess around with the project and want to make sure it stil works correctly, run `make test` or `make test FLAG=verbose` for more details.

 ### Basics
-Currently, Lox supports 6 data types:
+Currently, Lox supports 7 data types:
 - nil
 - boolean
 - floats
 - string
+- array
 - functions / native functions (`clock()`)
 - classes